-Our primary operating expenses include the payment of fees to RGC under the Amended Advisory Agreement, our allocable portion of overhead expenses under the Administration Agreement and other operating costs described below.
+Our primary operating expenses include the payment of fees to RGC under the Amended Advisory Agreement, our allocable portion of overhead expenses under the Administration Agreement, professional fees, and other operating costs described below.
 We bear all other out-of-pocket costs and expenses of our operations and transactions, including those relating to:

-- · organization and offering (in an amount of up to \$1,000,000 in connection with the Initial Private Offering; the amount of organizational and offering expenses in connection with the Initial Private Offering in excess of \$1,000,000 were paid by RGC); - · our pro-rata portion of fees and expenses related to any future spin-off transaction; - · calculating our net asset value (including the cost and expenses of any independent valuation firm); - fees and expenses payable to third parties, including agents, consultants or other advisers, in connection with monitoring financial and legal affairs for us and in providing administrative services, monitoring our investments and performing due diligence on our prospective portfolio companies or otherwise relating to, or associated with, evaluating and making investments; - · interest payable on debt, if any, incurred to finance our investments; - · sales and purchases of our common stock and other securities; - · investment advisory and management fees; - · administration fees, if any, payable under the Administration Agreement; - · transfer agent and custodial fees; - · federal and state registration fees; - · all costs of registration and listing our securities on any securities exchange; - U.S. federal, state and local taxes; - · Independent directors' fees and expenses; - costs of preparing and filing reports or other documents required by the SEC, the Financial Industry Regulatory Authority or other regulators; - costs of any reports, proxy statements or other notices to stockholders, including printing costs;
+- · organization and offering (in an amount of up to \$1,000,000 in connection with the Initial Private Offering; the amount of organizational and offering expenses in connection with the Initial Private Offering in excess of \$1,000,000 were paid by RGC); - our pro-rata portion of fees and expenses related to any future spin-off transaction; - · calculating our net asset value (including the cost and expenses of any independent valuation firm); - · fees and expenses payable to third parties, including agents, consultants or other advisers, in connection with monitoring financial and legal affairs for us and in providing administrative services, monitoring our investments and performing due diligence on our prospective portfolio companies or otherwise relating to, or associated with, evaluating and making investments; - · interest payable on debt, if any, incurred to finance our investments; - $\cdot$ $\;$ sales and purchases of our common stock and other securities;

-- · our allocable portion of any fidelity bond, directors' and officers' errors and omissions liability insurance, and any other insurance premiums; - · direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; and - · all other expenses incurred by us, our Administrator or RGC in connection with administering our business, including payments under the Administration Agreement based on our allocable portion of our Administrator's overhead in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.
+- · investment advisory and management fees; - · administration fees, if any, payable under the Administration Agreement; - transfer agent and custodial fees; - federal and state registration fees; - · all costs of registration and listing our securities on any securities exchange; - · U.S. federal, state and local taxes; - · Independent directors' fees and expenses; - · costs of preparing and filing reports or other documents required by the SEC, the Financial Industry Regulatory Authority or other regulators; - · costs of any reports, proxy statements or other notices to stockholders, including printing costs; - · our allocable portion of any fidelity bond, directors' and officers' errors and omissions liability insurance, and any other insurance premiums; - · direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; and - · all other expenses incurred by us, our Administrator or RGC in connection with administering our business, including payments under the Administration Agreement based on our allocable portion of our Administrator's overhead in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.

-Operating expenses for the three months ended March 31, 2018 and 2017 were \$1,690,847 and \$885,749, respectively.
-Operating expenses increased for the three months ended March 31, 2018 from the three months ended March 31, 2017 primarily due to management fees paid to RGC and professional fees incurred, which include legal, audit and tax preparation fees.
-Operating expenses per share for the three months ended March 31, 2018 and 2017 were \$0.20 per share and \$2.64 per share, respectively.
+Operating expenses for the three months ended June 30, 2018 and 2017 were \$1,760,814 and \$1,368,403, respectively.
+Operating expenses increased for the three months ended June 30, 2018 from the three months ended June 30, 2017 primarily due to increased management fees paid to RGC, overhead allocation expense, interest expense, and professional fees incurred, which include legal, audit and tax preparation fees.
+The increases in management fees and interest expense were driven by our deployment of capital and increasing invested balance.
+The increase in overhead allocation expense was driven by allocation of RGC personnel, time, and resources utilized on fund activity.
+Operating expenses per share for the three months ended June 30, 2018 and 2017 were \$0.21 per share and \$1.11 per share, respectively.